All Episodes

 I know.

-On the cover, they did a Slash and Burn piece.
+On the cover, they did a slash and burn piece.

 Yes, but to come back with this retraction, Richard, what could they have known?

-Well, I think they had a heads-up.
+Well, I think they had a heads up.

-The skeptical, inquiring people?
+The skeptical environment people?

 I had a dinner about a year ago in Pasadena.